openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ### Sync

-1. Ensure OBPlayer device is able to access the internet.
+Ensure OBPlayer device is able to access the internet.

-1. Open a Terminal and "ping google.com" to reach the management server as specified in sync settings under the Sync tab.
+From the local machine, open a Terminal and "ping google.com" to reach the management server as specified in sync settings under the Sync tab.

-The format can be "localhost/remote.php", "127.0.0.1/remote.php" or http(s)://IP-of-Server/remote.php"

-Do not forget to include the trailing `/remote.php`
+The format of the sync url can be "localhost/remote.php", "127.0.0.1/remote.php" or http(s)://IP-of-Server/remote.php" Do not forget to include the trailing `/remote.php`
 {: .alert .alert-info}

-1. Check the sync url exisits by pasting into browser and you should see screen asking for Device Id.
+Check the sync url exisits by pasting into browser and you should see screen asking for Device Id.
 This isn't accesible or do anything, but you can verify the server is expecting a sync for that ID

 ![ Sync Connect Screenshot](/img/sync-connect.png ){: .sync-connect}

-1. Confirm/Re-enter passwords and Device to match player in >Player Manager in the OBServer
+Confirm/Re-enter passwords and Device to match player in >Player Manager in the OBServer

-1. From >Admin Tab `Restart DB and Reset` forces a reset of a fresh sync of media and schedules
+From >Admin Tab `Restart DB and Reset` forces a reset of a fresh sync of media and schedules

 ### Resetting Lost Password